-- (c) any thing or material published by any person or any organisation, including political organisation, professional or trade organisation, owners' corporation, mutual aid committee ("MAC")26, tenants' association, owners' committee, etc. (irrespective of whether or not the candidate concerned is its office-bearer or member) showing his/her or its support for any candidate or advertising the platform or services of such an organisation with reference to a candidate or candidates by name or photograph or in any other form or manner. - 7.10 As stated in para.
-7.8 above, an EA is defined to include any messages published for the purpose of promoting or prejudicing the election of a candidate or candidates at an election under s 2 of the ECICO.
-Any publicity materials published by any person or organisation during or before the election period to appeal directly or indirectly to electors to vote or not to vote for an organisation or organisations which a candidate or certain candidates belong to or are affiliated with, irrespective of the form of publication and whether they contain any names or photographs of a candidate or candidates, may also be regarded as EAs depending on all the circumstances at the time when read in their whole context (e.g. the materials concerned may be capable of being reasonably understood by an elector as referring to certain identified candidate(s)).
+As stated in para.
+9.8 above, an EA is defined to include any messages published for the purpose of promoting or prejudicing the election of a candidate or candidates at an election under s 2 of the ECICO.
+Any publicity materials published by any person or organisation during or before the election period to appeal directly or indirectly to electors to vote or not to vote for certain candidates or organisations which certain candidates belong to or are affiliated with, irrespective of the form of publication and whether they contain any names or photographs of candidates, may also be regarded as EAs depending on all the circumstances at the time when read in their whole context (e.g. the materials concerned may be capable of being reasonably understood by an elector as referring to certain identified candidate(s)).
 Materials issued through the press with the intent to promote or prejudice the election of a candidate or candidates at an election may also be regarded as EAs.
 The expenses incurred for the publication of such materials will be regarded as election expenses incurred by or on behalf of the candidate(s).
-If expenses are involved in the publication of an EA and the publisher is neither a candidate nor a candidate's election expense agent, the publisher may have violated s 23(1) of the ECICO.
+If expenses are involved in the publication of an EA and the publisher is neither a candidate nor a candidate's election expense agent, the publisher may have violated s 23 of the ECICO.
 If a candidate instructs that person or organisation to publish the EA, and such expenses are not accounted for as election expenses, the candidate will also violate the law.
+[Added in June 2016 and amended in June 2020]